Dean of Engineering Office

 All program change requests will be reviewed by the Associate Dean, Graduate Studies.
 You and your supervisor(s) will be notified by your departmental coordinator once the transfer request has been approved or denied.

-If you change programs, please be sure to check the program requirements as differences may apply.
+If you plan to change programs, please be sure to review the program requirements for your new program.

 Course-based Master's to thesis-based Master's

-If you are enrolled in a course-based Master's program (eg. MEng) you can complete the Program Change form to change to a thesis-based Master's program (eg. MASc) in consultation with your department's Associate Chair, Graduate Studies and the Associate Dean, Graduate Studies.
+If you are enrolled in a course-based Master's program (e.g. MEng) you can complete the Program/plan change form to change to a thesis-based Master's program (e.g. MASc) in consultation with your department's Associate Chair, Graduate Studies and the Associate Dean, Graduate Studies.
 A transfer to a thesis-based Master's program can only be approved if you have a faculty member confirmed as your thesis supervisor.

 If you are a full-time course-based Master's student, you must make your request no later than the completion of your third term of study.